-CAPITAL STRUCTURE AND LIQUIDITY
+CAPITAL STRUCTURE AND LIQUIDITY CAPITAL STRUCTURE

-CAPITAL STRUCTURE

-The Company manages its capital structure in order to support ongoing operations while focusing on its primary objectives of preserving shareholder capital and generating a stable monthly cash dividend to shareholders.
+The Company manages its capital structure to support ongoing operations while focusing on its primary objectives of preserving shareholder capital and generating a stable monthly cash dividend to shareholders.
 The Company believes that the conservative amount of structural leverage gained from the debentures is accretive to net earnings, appropriate for the risk profile of the business.
-The Company anticipates meeting all its contractual liabilities (described below) using its mix of capital structure and cash flow from operating activities.
+The Company anticipates meeting all its contractual liabilities (described below) using its mix of capital and cash flow from operating activities.

-The Company reviews its capital structure on an ongoing basis and adjusts its capital structure in response to mortgage investment opportunities, the availability of capital and anticipated changes in general economic conditions.
+The Company reviews its capital structure on an ongoing basis and adjusts it in response to mortgage investment opportunities, the availability of capital and anticipated changes in general economic conditions.